helium/gateway-rs/README.md

    The support region values are listed in the (region protobuf definition] (https://github.com/helium/proto/blob/master/src/region.proto)

+   **NOTE**: This regional setting is only used for uplinks.
+Due to TX power regulations the gateway, location needs to be asserted on the blockchain to be able to send downlinks.

 7. Start the service by either starting it manually or hooking it into the `init.d`, `systemd`, or equivalent system services for your platform.
 Consult your platform/linux on how best to do this.